Riverside Child Custody Attorney

-A San Bernardino Visitation Lawyer Focused On Your Children’s Best Interests
+A Riverside Visitation Lawyer Focused On Your Children’s Best Interests

 When divorcing parents are not focused on the best interests of the children, custody and visitation matters become divisive.
 Emotional elements clash with legal complexities and sons and daughters become unseen and unheard victims.
 At the Law Offices of Catherine A. Schwartz, our objective is to put you in a position to be not just a good parent, but a good co-parent.